 (a) The waiver will not adversely affect adjacent property owners; and

-STAFF: The waiver will not adversely affect adjacent property owners since the school provided most of the required buffer on their site.
-A fence and landscaping will still be provided.
+STAFF: The waiver will not adversely affect adjacent property owners since pedestrian connections have been provided in a safe and reasonable distance elsewhere on site.

-(b) The waiver will not violate specific guidelines of Cornerstone 2020; and
+(b) The waiver will not violate specific guidelines of Cornerstone 2020.